iorga-group/splogger/README.md

  - `sql-trace` supports the temporary tables created inside the SP.
 It's awesome to debug from SSMS :-)
  - An *expected maximum duration* can be set for a logger, and a warning will be automatically inserted by `FinishLog` if the running duration is over the expected one
  - Support logging for multiple databases in the same **SPLogger database** throught the use of synonyms to the SPLogger objects
- - New 1.1 - Adding `timed-group` which allows developer to group `event`, `sub-logger`, `trace` into areas with a summary duration information. `timed-group` support nesting automatically.
+ - Adding `timed-group` which allows developer to group `event`, `sub-logger`, `trace` into areas with a summary duration information. `timed-group` support nesting automatically.
  - New 1.3 - Unit Testing system for SP supporting `AssertTrue`, `AssertFalse`, `AssertEquals`, `AssertNotEquals` and `Formulas` using `Values` save during Unit test execution.

 # How to install SPLogger ?